-Dislocation or subluxation due to improper positioning or muscle and fibrous tissue laxity.

-- Loosening or migration of components due to trauma and/or loss of fixation. - Accelerated wear of the polyethylene articulating surfaces of acetabular components.
-Such wear may be initiated by particles of cement, metal, or other debris which can cause abrasion of the articulating surfaces.
-Accelerated wear shortens the useful life of the prostheses, and leads to early revision surgery to replace the worn components. - Histiocytic granuloma formation and osteolysis around the implant due to wear debris. - Fracture of the implant as the result of strenuous activity, improper alignment, inadequate fixation or extreme duration of service. - Urological complications, especially urinary retention and infection. - Dislocation, wear, dissociation, or fracture of the acetabular cup insert due to neck-insert impingement. - Dislocation of the bipolar head from the acetabulum due to soft tissue laxity and/or femoral component impingement at extremes of joint motion. - Wear, erosion, or abrasion of the acetabular cartilage and/or underlying bone secondary to articulation of the bipolar head in the acetabulum, which may result in pain and/or disability. - Other complications associated with general surgery, drugs or ancillary devices used, blood, etc.
+- Dislocation or subluxation due to improper positioning or muscle and fibrous tissue laxity. - Loosening or migration of components due to trauma and/or loss of fixation. - Accelerated wear of the polyethylene articulating surfaces of acetabular components.
+Such wear may be initiated by particles of cement, metal, or other debris that can cause abrasion of the articulating surfaces.
+Accelerated wear shortens the useful life of the prostheses, and leads to early revision surgery to replace the worn components. - Histiocytic granuloma formation and osteolysis around the implant due to wear debris. - Fracture of the implant as the result of strenuous activity, improper alignment, inadequate fixation or extreme duration of service. - Urological complications, especially urinary retention and infection - Dislocation, wear, dissociation, or fracture of the acetabular cup liner due to neck-liner impingement. - Other complications associated with general surgery, drugs or ancillary devices used, blood, etc.